Transportation in Markham, Ontario: York Region Transit

-Markham Transit was merged with four other municipally managed transit systems in 2001, forming York Region Transit (YRT).
+Markham Transit was merged with four other municipally managed transit systems in 2001 to form York Region Transit (YRT).
 York Region Transit serves Markham with over 40 routes.
 Most bus routes operate on arterial roads throughout Markham, which are laid in a grid.

-YRT has a cash fare of $4. but discounted tickets are available in packs of 10 in some stores.
+YRT has a cash fare of $4.00 but discounted tickets are available in packs of 10 in some stores.
 YRT fare applies to all York Region Transit, Viva, Brampton Transit and Toronto Transit Commission routes within York Region, with the exception of five express routes.

 As well as local service, YRT provides two different types of express services in Markham.
-The 91E Bayview Express is a limited-stop branch of the 91 Bayview bus and operates along Bayview, and requires regular YRT fare.
+The 91E Bayview Express is a limited-stop branch of the 91 Bayview bus, operates along Bayview, and requires regular YRT fare.
 The 300 (Business Express), 301 (Markham Express), 302 (Unionville Express), 303 (Bur Oak Express), and 304 (Mount Joy Express) are express routes that travel from Markham to Finch Bus Terminal via Highway 407 and require a YRT express fare.

 YRT has two major terminals in Markham: Unionville GO Terminal and Markham Stouffville Hospital Bus Terminal.
-The new Cornell Terminal which will be located on Rose Way near Ninth Line and Highway 7 is approved and construction began by Summer 2018 and to be completed by late 2019 which will result in major restructuring routes in Markham.
+The new Cornell Terminal will be located on Rose Way, near Ninth Line and Highway 7.
+Construction began by Summer 2018 and is be completed by late 2019, which will result in a major restructuring of routes in Markham.
 This new bus terminal will replace the transit hub along Church Street at Country Glen Road.